Semi-Supervised Federated Peer Learning for Skin Lesion Classification: Methodology

-where $\phi$ is the model parameters and $w_j=\nicefrac{N_j}{\sum_{j=1}^{M} N_j}$ is the respective weight coefficient.
-The SSL objective function, appeared in \verb!FixMatch!~\cite{sohn2020fixmatch}, can be employed for the clients to train from both labeled and unlabeled data as
+where $w_m=\nicefrac{N_m}{\sum_{i=1}^{M} N_i}$ is the respective weight coefficient for each client, and $\phi$ is the model parameters.
+The SSL objective function appeared in \verb!FixMatch!~\citep{sohn2020fixmatch}, can be used to train the client locally utilizing both labeled and unlabeled data as